adaltas/node-nikita/src/mecano.coffee.md

 *   `url`           Specify URI referring to the ldap server, alternative to providing an [ldapjs client] instance.
 *   `binddn`        Distinguished Name to bind to the LDAP directory, alternative to providing an [ldapjs client] instance.
 *   `passwd`        Password for simple authentication, alternative to providing an [ldapjs client] instance.
+*   `uri`           LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuraiton.
 *   `name`          Common name of the schema.
 *   `schema`        Path to the schema definition.
 *   `overwrite`     Overwrite existing "olcAccess", default is to merge.